Doctor of Ministry

 Course Details

-The Sydney College of Divinity may admit to candidature in the DMin those persons who have attained:
+The Sydney College of Divinity Graduate Research School may admit to candidature in the Doctor of Ministry those persons who have attained:

-• A Graduate Diploma with a GPA of 2.8+ and one 18 cp research unit at High Credit level from the Sydney College of Divinity or an equivalent institution; OR
+• a Graduate Diploma with a GPA of 2.8+ and one 18 credit points research unit at High Credit level from the Sydney College of Divinity or an equivalent institution; OR

-• Qualifications deemed by the College to be equivalent to or higher than those above.
+• qualifications deemed by the Sydney College of Divinity to be equivalent to or higher than those above; AND

-Candidates should have at least four years’ full-time or equivalent part-time certified experience in ministry.
+• at least four years’ full-time or equivalent part-time certified experience in ministry within the proposed field of doctoral research.

 English Language Requirements

-Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction require a minimum IELTS (or equivalent) score of 7.0 in all bands of the test.
+Applicants whose entry qualifications were obtained in an institution where English is not the language of instruction normally require a minimum IELTS (or equivalent) score of 7.0 with a minimum of 7.0 in all bands of the test.

-• Two core 18 credit point units each, to be completed with at least a High Credit average before proceeding to the research requirements.
+Coursework Component: Two core 18 credit points units each, to be completed with at least a High Credit average before proceeding to the research component.

-• Research and thesis of 60,000 words maximum including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor and associate supervisor.
+Research Component: Thesis of 60,000 words maximum including footnotes/endnotes but excluding bibliography and appendices, under the direction of a supervisor; and compulsory participation in the Research Degree Workshop and the Research Seminars.

 Knowledge